-And this results in better utilization of assets and can reduce the need to maintain the number of empty trailers.
+We’ve noticed that this leads to better utilization of resources and can reduce the need to maintain the number of empty trailers.

 Importance of Uber Powerloop

-Presently, there really is a freight supply and demand gap in the United States.
+Currently, in the United States, there is a supply and demand gap for freight.

-In order to increase freight matching speed as well as secure, effective freight transportation.
-And this has generated a need to enhance driver utilization.
+There is a need to enhance driver utilization to increase freight matching speed as well as secure, effective freight transportation.

 The largest cause of downtime for carriers’ company is detention, or even during the loading as well as unloading period; the time carriers spend in shipper location.

 For this downtime, which usually lasts two hours or even more at each of the shipper and customer locations, carriers really aren’t charged.